hazae41/chemin/README.md

 ### Inline router

-You can route things inside a component
+You can also route things inside a component

 ```tsx
 import { usePathContext } from "@hazae41/chemin"